Quick start

 ✖ I/O intensive tasks (file loading, network communications)

-✖ Very short (< 100ms) tasks.
-These tasks are two small for the parallelism gains to exceed the system overhead caused by our parallelization system (e.g. system communications and initialization).
+These tasks are too small for the parallelism gains to exceed the system overhead caused by our parallelization system.
+Always keep in mind that parallelization is a trade-off between CPU speed and the time needed to transfer data between processes.

 First, add the parfun